scontain/scone_mesh_tutorial/README.md

    ```

    Both commands should fail.
-2. Check the integrity protection of the username environment variable by
+3. Try to modify the environment variable `API_USER`:
-trying to modify it:

    ```bash
    # Set the API_USER environment variable